 - R.A.
 Salvatore tried and failed one of these in 1997, attempting to end his Legend of Drizzt series and write other stuff.
 He didn't have the copyright, so his publishers solicited a Drizzt manuscript from another author.
 Salvatore backed down, and as of this writing he's still writing Drizzt books even as they decline in quality.

-- Writers doing Star Trek tie in novels have numerous rules they must follow, laid down by CBS Studios and the publisher.
+- Writers doing Star Trek tie in novels had numerous rules they had to follow in the late eighties and early nineties.
 One of these is that regardless of how many books they write, they may not have their own continuing characters.
-Diane Duane, among other authors, carefully ignored this rule when writing her series of Trek novels and created her own supporting cast among the crew of the Enterprise, including Ensign Naraht (the first Horta in Star Fleet) and Kítílk/Kísítílk, an alien physicist resembling a glass spider.
+Diane Duane, among other authors, carefully ignored this rule when writing her series of Trek novels and created her own supporting cast among the crew of the Enterprise, including Ensign Naraht (the first Horta in Starfleet) and Ktlk/Kstlk, an alien physicist resembling a glass spider.

 - Due to the often draconian rules placed on the writers of the Ravenloft novels, and after getting asked for one revision one too many times, P.N Elrod wrote in a character named Tew Yssup (Wet Pussy) in I, Strahd: The War Against Azalin.
 Most readers thought it was childish.

-- Ugly Betty had a mild case of this during the final season after being cancelled but allowed a series finale; giving the writers pretty much a free card to do as they pleased, including giving the main gay characters bed and kiss scenes (One of them was even a kiss scene between teen boys, and no, not a couple 30 year old playing teen boys, actual teen boys; and that quickly derived in a rushed coming out story).
+- Ugly Betty had a mild case of this during the final season after being cancelled but allowed a series finale; giving the writers pretty much a free card to do as they pleased, including giving the main gay characters bed and kiss scenes (One of them was even a kiss scene between teen boys, and no, not a couple of 30-year-olds playing teen boys, actual teen boys; and that quickly led to a rushed coming-out story).

 - Kings is a modern retelling of the story of King David.
 The executives, in hopes of hiding this, made a strict rule that the phrase "King David" never be spoken.
 In the last episode of season 1, David is referred to by Rev. Samuelson as "David Shepherd, son of Jesse, son of Judah."
 Not even "King David" could rival that phrase in obviousness.

-- Executives asked J Michael Straczynski to include a "hot-shot pilot" character in Babylon 5.
-JMS did so, and then killed the character off after one season.
-Although, in death, he did get to move an important plot point forward.
+- Executives asked J. Michael Straczynski to include a "hot-shot pilot" character in Babylon 5.
+JMS did so, and as soon as the executive meddling evaporated, mercilessly killed him off and never looked back.

-- It seems that Heroes is required to include Nissan's latest model of car in a plot-relevant capacity each season.
+- Heroes was originally required to include Nissan's latest model of car in a plot-relevant capacity each season.
 In season one, the Product Placement is played fairly straight, with Hiro and Ando's trusty Versa practically having more screen time than every other vehicle put together.
-However, season 2's hapless Rogue got only two or three shots in the premiere before being stolen from Claire Bennett in the second episode, and appears later on as the vehicle of choice for smuggling illegal immigrants across the U.S. border.
-Meanwhile, Claire's father continues to harp on the theft as a way to "compensate" for Claire's irresponsibility.
+However, season 2's hapless Rogue got only two or three shots in the premiere before being stolen from Claire Bennet in the second episode and appears later on as the vehicle of choice for smuggling illegal immigrants across the U.S. border.
+Meanwhile, Claire's father harped on the theft as a way to "compensate" for Claire's irresponsibility.

-- iCarly: It's likely that iGo Nuclear is the result of being forced by Executive Meddling to create an episode with a Green Aesop.
-See the Broken Aesop entry at the top of the page to see how it turned out.
+- It's likely that iGo Nuclear is the result of being forced by Executive Meddling to create an episode with a Green Aesop.
+See the Broken Aesop entry to see how it turned out.